Russia's foreign minister makes official visit to Myanmar | Law-Order

 The failure of Myanmar's generals to make efforts to restore peace and democracy in their country is expected to be a major issue at this week's ASEAN meeting.
 Myanmar is one of ASEAN's 10 members but has failed to implement the group's plan to ease the crisis.

-Russia's foreign ministry announced Tuesday that Lavrov would meet with his counterpart, Wunna Maung Lwin, and other members of Myanmar's leadership.

-Russian Foreign Ministry spokeswoman Maria Zakharova said the two sides will discuss the prospects for the entire complex of Russia-Myanmar relations: political dialogue, trade and economic cooperation, defense and security, and humanitarian ties.
+Russian Foreign Ministry spokesperson Maria Zakharova said the two sides will discuss the prospects for the entire complex of Russia-Myanmar relations: political dialogue, trade and economic cooperation, defence and security, and humanitarian ties.

-Senior Gen. Min Aung Hlaing, who heads Myanmar's ruling military council, has visited Russia twice since taking power.
-There have also been exchanges of defense delegations of both countries.
+Senior Gen Min Aung Hlaing, who heads Myanmar's ruling military council, has visited Russia twice since taking power.
+There have also been exchanges of defence delegations of both countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)